 Hyde Park Elementary School was closed in 2005 due to a decline in the student population.
-The building was used as a temporary location for Kilgour and Mt.
+The building was then used as a temporary location for Kilgour and Mt.
 Washington schools while their buildings were being renovated.

 In August 2012 Hyde Park School proudly reopened its doors to meet the diverse needs of all students through three learning communities: the Cincinnati Gifted Academy – a gifted learning community serving students throughout the District in grades 3-6, a neighborhood school – a traditional learning community serving students from Hyde Park, Oakley, and Evanston, and a preschool.